SolastaMods/SolastaUnfinishedBusiness/Documentation/SolastaSubclasses.md

 * Rising Dawn

-You have resistance to fire and radiant damage.
-You also bypass any fire and radiant damage resistance on your attacks.
+You have resistance to fire and radiant damage, and you bypass fire and radiant damage resistances with your attacks and spells.

 ### Level 20